 Place the pointer over a selection handle.
 When the cursor changes to the Resize pointer , drag the handle to resize the text block.

 - To change the text size, click the Decrease Text Size button or the Increase Text Size button.
-Or choose a font size from the pop-up menu.
+Or choose a typeface size from the pop-up menu.

 - To change the line spacing (leading), click the Decrease Line Spacing button or the Increase Line Spacing button.

-- Choose a color from the Text Color menu.
+- Choose a color from the Text Color pop-up menu.

-- Choose a font from the Font menu.
+- Choose a typeface from the typeface pop-up menu.

-To move or resize a text block, choose Tools > Comment > Comment List (in the right hand pane).
+To move or resize a text block, choose Comment > Comment List.
 In the comment list, click the comment containing the text you want to move or resize.
 When the bounding box appears, drag the text block or one of its corners.